Vision for Capricornia

 The Liberals and Nationals in Government have supported regional Australia through recent drought, bushfires, floods and the COVID-19 pandemic and the Government considers it more important than ever that we continue to back our regions through targeted support by boosting community infrastructure.

 The 2020-21 Budget included $41 million for a Securing Raw Materials Program and a Research Development Program that will broaden the Australian Government’s approach to decentralisation and create regional jobs.

 The budget also included announcing Round 6 of Stronger Communities Funding and also Round 5 of Building Better Regions Funding, these two funding opportunities bring so much to the regions allowing community groups to expand or build much needed infrastructure to keep their clubs or organisations running well.

 I have also been working hard for Capricornia to improve communications.
 This includes more and better mobile coverage funded through the Mobile Black Spot Program.
 Round 6 will be opening soon and I will be fighting for Capricornia to receive our fair share.

 Community Organisations are the backbone of regional communities like ours and we see thousands of people across our electorate volunteering to keep these organisations running.

-I work hard ensuring Capricornia gets our fair share and our community organisations are not left behind, here are few of our groups I have helped during 2019/2020 to receive much needed funding:
+I work hard ensuring Capricornia gets our fair share and our community organisations are not left behind, here are a few of our groups I have helped during 2019/2020 to receive much-needed funding:

 |Middlemount Golf Club||Storage Sheds||Middlemount||$ 89,496.00||Move It Aus Community Sport Infrastructure Grant program – Round 2|